nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 We occasionally make maps and analyze geographic information, so that requires some specialized tools.
 This appendix will show you how to install the Postgres database server and the PostGIS geography stack &mdash; which includes several pieces of software for reading and manipulating geographic data.
 We'll explain these tools a bit more as we install them.

 #### NumPy
 First, we need to install a Python library called NumPy.
 We don't use NumPy directly, but PostGIS uses it for making geographic calculations.
+This may already be installed, but run this command just to double-check.

     sudo pip install numpy